robtweed/metastatic/SBADMIN-TUTORIAL.md

 - creates the correct HTML &lt;head> tag contents for your Web Site:
   - loading the required Bootstrap-compatible CSS resources;
   - loading the Bootstrap JavaScript resources
-  - loading the Open Source Feather icon resources
+  - loading the free Font Awesome icon resources
-  - adding some specific customisable styles
+  - adding some specific customisable styles that override the standard *StartBootstrap* ones
 - defines and creates the basic UI layout in the &lt;body> tag